- Electronic thesis submission background information

 - Creating your PDF file

 - Procedures for submitting an enhanced thesis

 In 1997 the University began a pilot project to examine the potential for having students submit their theses electronically.
 The project proved successful.
 A number of theses now reside in the UWaterloo e-thesis database.

-At the time the e-thesis project was undertaken, it was decided that the theses would be stored online in Adobe Acrobat (PDF) format to facilitate indexing, searching and ease of access; therefore you must submit the PDF file containing your thesis, not the Word or LaTeX file you originally created.
+At the time the e-thesis project was undertaken, it was decided that the theses would be stored online in PDF format to facilitate indexing, searching and ease of access; therefore you must submit the PDF file containing your thesis, not the Word or LaTeX file you originally created.